manojvarkala/MCO-25/README.md

 Setting up a local development environment involves two main parts: the WordPress backend and the React frontend.

-### Part 1: WordPress Backend Setup
+### Part 1: WordPress Backend Setup (Manual)

-1.  **Install Prerequisites**: Set up a WordPress site with the WooCommerce plugin installed and activated.
+1.  **Install Prerequisites**: Set up a WordPress site with the WooCommerce and WooCommerce Subscriptions plugins installed and activated.
 2.  **Install the Engine Plugin**:
+    -   Use the in-app generator at **Admin Panel → Integration** to download a ready-to-install `.zip` file.
+This is the recommended method.
+    -   **Alternatively, for manual installation from source**:
         -   Locate the `mco-exam-integration-engine` directory in this project's source.
+        -   Inside `mco-exam-integration-engine/`, rename `mco-exam-integration-engine.txt` to `mco-exam-integration-engine.php`.
-    -   **Crucially, rename all `.txt` files to their correct extensions**:
+        -   Inside the `mco-exam-integration-engine/includes/` directory, rename all `.txt` files to `.php` (e.g., `mco-api.txt` becomes `mco-api.php`).
-        -   `mco-exam-integration-engine.txt` &rarr; `mco-exam-integration-engine.php`
-        -   All files in `/includes/` &rarr; `.php`
-        -   `/assets/mco-styles.txt` &rarr; `mco-styles.css`
+        -   In the `mco-exam-integration-engine/assets/` folder, rename `mco-styles.txt` to `mco-styles.css`.
         -   Zip the entire `mco-exam-integration-engine` directory.
-    -   In your WordPress admin, go to **Plugins &rarr; Add New &rarr; Upload Plugin** and upload the zip file.
+    -   In your WordPress admin, go to **Plugins → Add New → Upload Plugin** and upload the zip file.
     -   Activate the plugin.
 3.  **Configure JWT Secret**:
     -   Open your `wp-config.php` file.
     -   Add a security salt for JWT signing.
-It must be a unique, long, and random string (at least 32 characters).
+It must be a unique, long, and random string.
     -   `define('MCO_JWT_SECRET', 'your-super-long-and-secret-random-string-goes-here');`
 4.  **Configure Plugin Settings**:
     -   In WordPress, navigate to the new **Exam App Engine** menu.
     -   In the "Main Settings" tab, enter the URL of your local React app (e.g., `http://localhost:5173`).
 This is required for security (CORS) and generating correct links.
+    -   Ensure the "Enable User Registration" checkbox is checked.
 5.  **Create Content**:
-    -   Go to **Exam App Engine &rarr; Exam Programs** to create your exam categories.
+    -   Go to **Exam App Engine → Exam Programs** to create your exam categories.
-    -   Go to **Exam App Engine &rarr; Recommended Books** to add study materials.
-    -   Go to **WooCommerce &rarr; Products** to create the products associated with your certification exams.
+    -   Go to **WooCommerce → Products** to create the products associated with your certification exams, ensuring the SKUs match.

 ### Part 2: React Frontend Setup